VIVEK-SUTHAR/space-contracts/README.md

 # Space Contracts

-This project contains the Smart Contratcs for the Space, Which is used to deploy a NFT campaign contrat
+This project contains the Smart Contrats for the Space, which is used to deploy a NFT campaign contract.

 # Running Locally

+Clone the repo locally
 ```shell

 git clone https://github.com/VIVEK-SUTHAR/space-contracts